Dennis Sandole

-Dennis Sandole (29 September 1913 — 30 September 2000) born Dionigi Sandoli, was an American jazz guitarist, composer, and music educator from Philadelphia.
+Dennis Sandole (born Dionigi Sandoli; September 29, 1913 – September 30, 2000) was an American jazz guitarist, composer, and music educator from Philadelphia.

 Biography

 Sandole was John Coltrane's mentor from 1946 until the early 1950s, introducing him to music theory beyond chords and scales and exposing him to the music of other cultures.
 Sandole taught advanced harmonic techniques that were applicable to any instrument, using exotic scales and creating his own.